© 2021 Matt Thomas

 Rules/Expectations

-• Do NOT search for the solution for your question.
+• Do NOT search for the solution for your specific question.

 • The use of any AI tools is strictly prohibited!